AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 # TDD, Extreme and Agile

-I was recently playing with TDD (Test Driven Development), and am particularly interested in [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) with [Agile Development](https://en.wikipedia.org/wiki/Agile_software_development).
+As far as I have gotten in programming and designing systems.
+I always have been not quite happy with my performance, Sometimes to the point where it's sometimes demotivating.

-As far as I have gotten in programming, and designing systems.
-I have always been quite slow, and it's sometimes demotivating, so TDD, Extreme and Agile Development sparked my interest.
+And that is also why I am recently quite interested in TDD (Test Driven Development), [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) and [Agile Development](https://en.wikipedia.org/wiki/Agile_software_development).

-There are several books I've read while trying it myself, a book to note is [Test-Driven Development By Example - Kent Beck](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530), it may be hard to read at first (believe me, programming sins all over the place), but it does give some practical examples on how to tackle a TDD by literally solving a complex example throughout the book.
+There are several books I've read while trying it myself, a book to note is [Test-Driven Development By Example - Kent Beck](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530), it may be hard to read at first (believe me, temporary programming sins all over the place), but it does give some practical examples on how to do TDD by literally solving a complex example throughout the book.

 My goal in this post is hoping to clear up peoples' understanding on what TDD is and what TDD IS NOT after trying it for almost half a year. (because people do seemingly misunderstood / misuse TDD)

 # What is it?

-In short for you folks who do not know about what TDD is about:
+In short for you folks who do not know about what TDD is:
 > Test Drive development is a software development process which relies on converting requirements into test cases that can be potentially fully tested.

-before we get into what exactly you do, in TDD and why, we should make very clear points on common misconceptions about TDD.
+before we get into what exactly you do, in TDD and why, we should make very clear points on common misconceptions, pros and cons about TDD.

-# Common Misconceptions
+# Common Misconceptions, Pros & Cons

 1. Thinking that TDD can replace design (no it cannot, it can only help influence you to design towards end users)
     - this is quite a bad misunderstanding on what TDD can actually do; Yes, it does help you with design, probably change your way on thinking your designing choices, BUT, that doesn't mean you don't need to think about design in the first place.